tingerrr/hydra/README.md

 document.
 In short it will show you the current section only when you need to know it, that is when the last section still has remainig text but it's heading is nowhere to be seen.

-By default hydra also assumes that you use `a4` page size and margin, see it's named parameters to adjust this.
+By default hydra also assumes that you use `a4` page size and margin, see its named parameters to adjust this.

 ## Note on API